To develop a new degree proposal and secure the necessary authorizations and approvals, please follow and review each of the four steps below:

-- Submit completed proposal to the Vice Provost for Academic Programs.
+- Submit completed proposal to Daniel Chang, Director for Academic Programs.

 Step Three: Full Proposal Review

-- Academic Programs will submit the Full Proposal for review by GPSC and/or UC.
+- The Director for Academic Programs will submit the Full Proposal for review by GPSC and/or UC.

 - The GPSC and/or UC recommendation to the Provost may be: (1) Approval with no concerns, (2) Approval - but with minor concerns to be considered by the Provosts’ Council, and (3) Major concerns and a rejection of the academic unit’s proposal to establish the new degree with a listing of the major concerns.